 Tommye-K. Mayer, Author

 Most people never think to think about the hows and whys of running.
 Most people just do it.
-Afterall, it's like…running's like breathing, isn't it?
-Well, it is like breathing until you lose neuromuscular control of your body.
+After all, it's like…running's like breathing, isn't it?
+You just do it, right?

 But maybe you should think about the hows and whys.
 Reading Tommye-K. Mayer's "Teaching Me To Run," brings a new awareness to your running.
 With this new awareness, many find themselves more effective runners enjoying it even more.